Jio was launched on 27 December 2015 with a beta for partners and employees and became publicly available on 5 September 2016.

 They realized that with the boom of social media, e-commerce, and gaming, everything is online these days and the average individual’s desktop usage is slowing down.

-People are using their smartphone more than ever, so, they need accessible data everywhere, they need data on-the-go.
+People are using their smartphones more than ever, so, they need accessible data everywhere, they need data on-the-go.
+So, why not target

 In 2016, out of the total population of 1,299.8 million, only 367.5 million people were wireless data subscribers.

 Whereas, in 2018, out of the total population of 1,334.2 million, 578 million people were wireless data subscribers.

 Jio started out by giving free sims to customers.

 Just visit a Jio store, get a sim using your aadhaar card and you get free data, free calling, free messages, and on top of that, everything unlimited.

 Plans offered by other telecoms before Jio came along were close to 300rs for 1GB 3G data for a month.

 With Jio offering unlimited data every day, this made the other telecom companies’ plans senseless.